Patterns of lifespan weight gain/loss may predict dementia risk

 They found the overall trend of declining BMI was associated with a higher risk of developing dementia.
 However, after further exploration, they found a subgroup with a pattern of initial increasing BMI followed by declining BMI, both occurring within midlife, which appeared to be central to the declining BMI-dementia association.

-Au points out that for individuals, , and , it is relatively easy to monitor weight.
+Au points out that for individuals, family members, and primary care physicians, it is relatively easy to monitor weight.
 “If after a steady increase in weight that is common as one gets older, there is an unexpected shift to losing weight post midlife, it might be good to consult with one’s healthcare provider and pinpoint why.
 There are some potential treatments emerging where early detection might be critical in the effectiveness of any of these treatments as they are approved and become available,” she adds.

 These findings appear online in the journal Alzheimer’s & Dementia.